opensearch-project/documentation-website/_ml-commons-plugin/cluster-settings.md

 ### Values

-- Default value: true
+- Default value: `true`
 - Valid values: `false`, `true`

-## Enable/Disable Agent Framework
+## Enable agent framework

-When set to `true`, this setting enables the agent framework on the cluster and allows users to register/execute/delete/get/search agent.
+When set to `true`, this setting enables the agent framework (incuding agents and tools) on the cluster and allows users to run register, execute, delete, get, and search operations on an agent.

 ### Setting